-- · failure to provide relevant information to the Fund, scheme member or other interested party in accordance with specified performance targets in this Administration Strategy (either as a result of timeliness of delivery or quality of information) - · failure to pass relevant information to the scheme member or potential members, either due to poor quality of information or not meeting the agreed timescales outlined in the performance targets in this Administration Strategy - · failure to deduct and pay over correct employee and employer contributions to the Pension Fund within the stated timescales - instances where the performance of the scheme employer results in fines being levied against the Fund by the Pension Regulator, Pensions Ombudsman or other regulatory body.
+- · failure to provide relevant information to the Fund, scheme member or other interested party in accordance with specified performance targets in this Administration Strategy (either as a result of timeliness of delivery or quality of information) - · failure to pass relevant information to the scheme member or potential members, either due to poor quality of information or not meeting the agreed timescales outlined in the performance targets in this Administration Strategy - · failure to deduct and pay over correct employee and employer contributions to the Pension Fund within the stated timescales - · instances where the performance of the scheme employer results in fines being levied against the Fund by the Pension Regulator, Pensions Ombudsman or other regulatory body.

-Approach to be taken by the Pension Fund
+Approach to be taken by the Pension

-The Fund will seek, at the earliest opportunity, to work closely with scheme employers in identifying any areas of poor performance, provide the necessary training and put in place appropriate processes to improve the level of service delivery in the future.
+The Fund will seek, at the earliest opportunity, to work closely with scheme employers in identifying any areas of poor performance, provide the necessary training and put in place appropriate processes to improve the level of service delivery in the future performance and notice that charges will be levied in accordance with the charging scale set out in this document.
+An invoice will then be issued to the scheme employer.

 The deadline for the payment of contributions and submissions of data are outlined in this Administration Strategy.
-For every instance of late payment of contributions or late or non-submission of a monthly data, scheme employers will receive written notice of the area(s) of poor performance and notice that charges will be levied in accordance with the charging scale set out in this document.
-An invoice will then be issued to the scheme employer.
+For every instance of late payment of contributions or late or non-submission of a monthly data, scheme employers will receive written notice of the area(s) of poor